-Pre-masters students who need only one more credit hour to meet total minimum enrollment requirements may register for Directed Research PSY6917 (see M.A.
-Degree section regarding substitution policy).
-After completing the master's degree, students should no longer register for thesis credits.
-Students who have already earned their master's degree and are working on their dissertation proposal but have not entered doctoral candidacy status (unable to register for Dissertation hours) may register for Directed Research PSY7918 (see Candidacy section regarding substitution policy).
+Pre-master's students who need only one more credit hour to meet total minimum enrollment requirements may register for Directed Research PSY6917 (see M.A.
+Along the Way Degree section regarding substitution policy).
+After completing the M.A.
+Along the Way degree, students should no longer register for thesis credits.
+Students who have already earned their M.A.
+Along the Way degree and are working on their dissertation proposal but have not entered doctoral candidacy status (unable to register for Dissertation hours) may register for Directed Research PSY7918 (see Candidacy section regarding substitution policy).
 Students who have already submitted their dissertation to and received approval from the Office of Graduate Studies should no longer register for dissertation hours, but may register for Directed Research PSY7918 or Internship hours as applicable in the semester they apply for the doctoral degree.

 Students who are planning to defend or get their degree in the Summer semester should register for the course section of Thesis or Dissertation assigned to their Major Professor.
 Please email Laura Pierce lpierce@usf.edu to request she assign a section to your Major Professor (provide faculty name).
 Sections are usually assigned to Session C; however, if you need to instead register for Session B or A, then please also include that information in your email.
-However, students who do not plan to defend nor get their degree in the Summer semester that need to register to meet summer tuition waiver eligibility (6 credit hours) or continuous enrollment requirements, should register only for the course section of Thesis, Dissertation, or Directed Research assigned to the department Chair (Dr. Toru Shimizu).
+However, students who do not plan to defend nor get their degree in the Summer semester that need to register to meet summer tuition waiver eligibility (6 credit hours) or continuous enrollment requirements, should register only for the course section of Thesis, Dissertation, or Directed Research assigned to the department Chair (Dr. Stephen Stark).